-The Best Competitive Intelligence Tools You Should Use
+The Best Competitive Intelligence Tools You Should Consider Using

 When it comes to marketing and our online presence, we don’t just live in bubbles where our actions are the only ones that impact us; instead, our businesses are heavily influenced by both the overall market and what our competitors are doing, too.